SanskrutiSakharkar/PrepSmart-Project/README.md

 - **Coding Round Evaluation**
   - Attempt coding problems in your favorite language.
 Submissions are auto-graded using Judge0, with instant feedback on test case success, errors, and efficiency.
 - **Voice-Based Behavioral Interview Analysis**
   - Record or upload answers to behavioral interview questions.
-The platform analyzes speech for filler words, sentiment, clarity, and structure—offering tips to improve delivery.
+The platform analyzes speech for filler words, sentiment, clarity, and structure - offering tips to improve delivery.
 - **Personalized, Explainable Feedback**
   - All feedback is generated using transparent, rule-based logic based on your submissions—no black box AI or hallucinations.
 - **Progress Dashboard**